JayDen20010817/Sarva/README.md

   <img src="./figs/introduction1.png">
 </p>

-😁✌️This repository is the official codebase of "**Sarva: Multimodal Sarcasm Detection via Multimodal Large Language Models Base on Bootstrapping Sarcastic Reasoning and Reentry Augmentation**"
+😁✌️This repository is the official codebase of "**Sarva: Multimodal Sarcasm Detection via Bootstrapping Sarcastic Reasoning and Reentry Augmentation**"
 </br>
 </br>
 In the following, we will guide you how to use this repository step by step 🤗